Configure Post Charges in PCC EHR

 For example, PCC EHR can automatically calculate copays based on procedure codes or percentages.
 Your staff should rarely have to manually change the copay amount due.
 The correct amounts will appear in the Procedures component automatically.

-For help customizing billing behavior of insurance plans, contact your PCC Client Advocate.
+For help customizing billing behavior of insurance plans, contact PCC Support.

 Create Alerts for Post Charges